 As a public company, we will incur significant legal, accounting, insurance and other expenses.
 The Sarbanes-Oxley Act of 2002, as well as compliance with other rules of the SEC and the New York Stock Exchange, or NYSE, will increase our legal and financial compliance costs and make some activities more time-consuming and costly.
 Furthermore, once we become a public company, SEC rules require that our chief executive officer and chief financial officer periodically certify the existence and effectiveness of our internal control over financial reporting.
-Our independent registered public accounting firm will be required, beginning with our Annual Report on Form 10-K for our fiscal year ending on December 31, 2010, to attest to our assessment of our internal control over financial reporting.
-This process, which we have not undertaken in the past, will require significant documentation of policies, procedures and systems, review of that documentation by our internal accounting staff and our outside auditors and testing of our internal control over financial reporting time and expense, may strain our internal resources and have an adverse impact on our operating costs.
-We may experience higher than anticipated operating expenses and outside auditor fees during the implementation of these changes and thereafter.
+Our internal control over financial reporting.
+This process, which we have not undertaken in the past, will require significant documentation of policies, procedures and systems, review of that documentation by our internal accounting staff and our outside auditors and testing of our internal control over financial reporting that our outside independent registered public accounting firm.
+This process will involve considerable time and expense, may strain our internal resources and have an adverse impact on our operating costs.
+We may experience higher than anticipated operating expenses and outside auditor fees during the implementation of these changes and hereafter.

 During the course of our testing, we may identify deficiencies that would have to be remediated to satisfy the SEC rules for certification of our internal control over financial reporting.
 As a consequence, we may have to disclose in periodic reports we file with the SEC significant deficiencies or material weaknesses in our system of internal controls.
-The existence of a material weakness would preclude management from concluding that our internal control over financial reporting is effective and would preclude our independent auditors from issuing an unqualified opinion that our internal control over financial reporting is effective internal control over financial reporting and may negatively affect the trading price of our common stock.
+The existence of a material weakness would preclude management from concluding that our internal control over financial reporting is effective and would preclude our independent auditors from issuing an unqualified opinion that our internal control over financial reporting is effective and would preclude our independent auditors from issuing an unqualified may negatively affect the trading price of our common stock.
 Moreover, effective internal controls are necessary to produce reliable financial reports and to prevent fraud.
 If we have deficiencies in our disclosure controls and procedures or internal control over financial reporting, it may negatively impact our business, results of operations and reputation.